egordm/boosters/docs/benchmarks/2025-12-15-4-quality-performance-report.md

 specs.push(GroupSpec::new(dense_numeric, GroupLayout::ColumnMajor));
 ```

 **Impact**: ~13% training speedup with a one-line change.
-This would bring booste-rs to parity with LightGBM on training speed.
+This would bring boosters to parity with LightGBM on training speed.

 **Note**: The RowMajor comment "for efficient row-parallel" is misleading.
 ColumnMajor is actually better because histogram kernels iterate over features within partitions, making contiguous per-feature access optimal.